pontem-network/sp-docs/getting_started/ui.md

 ![Execute script](/assets/script.png "Execute script")

 {% hint style="info" %}
-🧙‍♂️ Compile a script using dove with arguments using `tx` command, use file with `.mvt` extension.
+🧙‍♂️ Use Dove to compile a script with arguments using the `tx` command.
+Use this on files with `.mvt` extension.
 {% endhint %}

-To deploy compiled script transaction do following steps:
+To deploy a compiled script transaction perform the following steps:

 1. Navigate to **Developer -> Extrinsics**.
 2. Choose **mvm** module.
 3. Choose the correct account.
 4. Choose **execute** transaction.
 5. Choose **script_bc** field and enable file upload.
-6. Upload complied transaction file (with `.mvt` extension).
+6. Upload compiled transaction file (with `.mvt` extension).
 7. Configure the gas limit parameter (usually 100000 will be enough).
-8. Submit a new signed transaction!
+8. Submit a new signed transaction.
 9. Wait until the transaction is confirmed.

 ## Tips

-To speed up transaction you can provide additional tips to the transaction, when you click on **Submit Transaction** button it show modal where you can configure tip:
+To speed up transactions you can provide an additional tip in PONT to the transaction.
+When you click on the **Submit Transaction** button it will show a modal where you can configure tips:

 ![Tips](/assets/tips.png "Tips")